 Pittsburgh's rich film history has resulted in an abundance of international, independent and family film festivals within the city each year.

-The annual JFilm Festival (April) presents international Jewish-themed films that deepen audiences' understanding of the stories, history, and common experiences that connect us all.
+The annual JFilm Festival presents international Jewish-themed films that deepen audiences' understanding of the stories, history and commonalities that connect us all.
 The eleven-day festival is complemented by visiting filmmakers, guest speakers and collaborative events with other local organizations.
 JFilm is a program of Film Pittsburgh.

 Film Pittsburgh presents independent films from around the world, deepening audiences’ understanding of various cultures, expanding acceptance and recognizing our common humanity.
-Film Pittsburgh presents three film festivals, JFilm, ReelAbilities Pittsburgh and Pittsburgh Shorts, and Teen Screen, a free education program for middle and high school students.
+Film Pittsburgh presents four film festivals: Three Rivers Film Festival, JFilm, ReelAbilities Pittsburgh and Pittsburgh Shorts, and Teen Screen, a free education program for middle and high school students.